carlosdiaz77/Kickstarter-Analysis/README.md

 ### Purpose

--The objective of this challenge is to utilize the excel skills  that we learned in Module 1.
+- The objective of this challenge is to utilize the excel skills  that we learned in Module 1.

--We'll also start analyzing the visualizations (Pivot Graphs) in order to be able to tell a story based on the data.
+- We'll also start analyzing the visualizations (Pivot Graphs) in order to be able to tell a story based on the data.

 ## Analysis and Challenges

--The general challenges were: creating a graphic-pivot table, and using formulas or functions in excel.
--We had the opportunity to analyze the graphs and be able to get some interesting insights from them.
+- We had the opportunity to analyze the graphs and be able to get some interesting insights from them.
--An important challenge is to determine if the amounts in goal and pledged colunms are dollarized, There is a column that states <currency>
+- An important challenge is to determine if the amounts in goal and pledged colunms are dollarized, There is a column that states <currency>
---For this excercise I will asume the amounts are dollarized
+- For this excercise I will asume the amounts are dollarized